l3uddz/unionfs_cleaner/README.md

 pushover_app_token is used to send notifications on start/stop of the uploader & backup manager

 pushover_user_token same as above.
 Both of these entries must be filled for push notifications, leave empty to disable notifications.

+slack_webhook_url is used to send notifications on start/stop of the uploader & backup manager.

 use_git_autoupdater is used on script start. if enabled, and there is a new git commit, it will update itself then restart.